AlextheYounga/us-federal-code/usc/title-7-agriculture/chapter-64-agricultural-research-extension-and-teaching/frontmatter.md

 3222b–1.
 Grants to upgrade agriculture and food sciences facilities at the District of Columbia land-grant university.

 3222b–2.
-Grants to upgrade agriculture and food sciences facilities and equipment at insular area land-grant institutions.
+Grants to upgrade agriculture and food sciences facilities and equipment and support tropical and subtropical agricultural research at insular area land-grant colleges and universities.

 3222c.
-National research and training virtual centers.
+Repealed.

 3222d.
 Matching funds requirement for research and extension activities at eligible institutions.